saeed-coditas/elasticsearch/README.md

 Q.5 Could you extend your solution to replace a running ElasticSearch instance with little or no downtime?
 How?

-    We can Use AWS ElasticSearch Manage Service, also we can use scaling.
+    We can make a cluster of elasticsearch and enable replication.

 Q.6 Was it a priority to make your code well structured, extensible, and reusable?